TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 Both LA1194 and LA1194 Spur are signed LA1194, so the spur was assigned to segment shown on DOTD maps as the spur.

+LA1208-4 was signed as part of LA1208-1 in the most recent GMSV imagery (June 2015).

 **Unknown routes**